giuliaghis/popularity_music_score/README.md

 ![Flowchart.png](Plots%2FFlowchart.png)

 ### 2.1 Environment
 The deliverable is divided into a MAIN.ipynb file, which is a file Jupyter Notebook where we wrote all the code, and this file README.md, where we wrote the report.

-In addition, we will provide all the plots used in this report in the folder, in order to be able to be displayed in this file accordingly.
+Furthermore, all the plots displayed in this report will be provided in a separate folder.
+This will allow them to be easily accessed and displayed within this document as needed.

-For dealing with the data, we used the libraries Pandas and Numpy, while for the visualizations, we used both the library Seaborn and the library Matplotlib.
-Finally, we mostly used the library Sklearn for all the clustering and regression models, as well as the metrics we used.
+We utilized Pandas and NumPy libraries for data processing, while Seaborn and Matplotlib libraries were employed for data visualization purposes.
+The Sklearn library played a significant role in implementing clustering and regression models, as well as evaluating the metrics we utilized.

 The code is implemented for Python 3.7 and above.